Fr0sT-Brutal/awesome-pascal/README.md

 * [OmniThreadLibrary](https://github.com/gabr42/OmniThreadLibrary).
 Simple to use threading library for Delphi.
 // *Easy integration of async processes in your app*

-* [Delphi Detours Library](https://github.com/mahdisafsafi/delphi-detours-library).
-Library allowing you to hook Delphi functions and object methods and Windows API functions.
+* [Delphi Detours Library](https://github.com/mahdisafsafi/delphi-detours-library). `[Delphi]` `[FPC]` Library allowing you to hook Delphi functions and object methods and Windows API functions.
 It provides an easy way to insert and remove hook.
 // *Supports x64, calling original functions, multi hooks, COM/Interfaces/win32api, object methods hooking, fully thread-safe, Delphi 7/2005-2010/XE-XE7 & Lazarus/FPC, 64 bit address is supported.*

 * [MemoryModule](https://github.com/Fr0sT-Brutal/Delphi_MemoryModule).
 With the MemoryModule engine you can store all required DLLs inside your binary to keep it standalone.
 Additional hook units allow transparent using of MM engine thus allowing switching MM/WinAPI loading as well as enabling 3rd party dynamic-load DLL interfaces that are unaware of MM (tested with Interbase Express components and Firebird client library).
 MemoryModule is a Pascal port of Joachim Bauch's C MemoryModule.